RO-Crate Metadata

 , in particular if its@id

-do not go to a human-readable Web page - The properties used on the entity SHOULD be applicable to the
+does not go to a human-readable Web page. - The properties used on the entity SHOULD be applicable to the

 @type